guildai/guild.ai/pages/docs/start/manage-runs.md

 ```

 By default, Guild prompts you before starting the operation.
 You can
-bypass this prompt by including `-y, --yes` as a command line option:
+bypass this prompt by including `-y` or `--yes` as a command line
+option:

 ``` command
 guild run echo.py -y